Loads of totally true stuff about plants along with tradition, folklore, myth, superstition and made-up stuff, but which is which?

 It is believed that this plant grows in abundance where the woman rules the home but it is probably best to say that the strong flavoured evergreen shrub is associated with remembrance, with sprigs often being placed in funeral wreaths or carried at country funerals.

-Dandelion clocks of the fluffy seed heads can be used to tell the time - count how many blows (o'clocks) to remove them all.
-Alternatively counting the number of seeds left after you have blown on it will indicate how many years you will have to wait until your wedding day.
+Counting the number of seeds left after you have blown on the seed head will indicate how many years you will have to wait until your wedding day.

-The brackenseed of the plant is said to provide magical qualities if you place a few in the pocket - invisibility being the most notable (probably need to keep your fingers crossed at the same time).
+The brackenseed of the plant is said to provide magical qualities if you place a few in the pocket - invisibility being the most notable.

 Ferns are also favored by pixies, who can sometimes be found near them.

 Mandrake (so called because the root is said to shaped like a man - with two legs) was said to scream when pulled from the ground and that the person who pulled it would die.
-To avoid this, starving dogs were tied to the plant and then tempted to pull it out with food.
+To avoid this, starving dogs were tied to the plant and then tempted to pull it out with food, while you do this you should block your ears with wax so you can't hear the shrieking or you'll die like the dog and possibly be condemned to hell according to which story you believe.

 St. Johns Wort